philsturgeon/psr0-naming-oddity/README.md

 ## The Solution

-Be careful when you are referencing your classes to be consistent with how you load up your classes, or you're going to have a bad time.
+If you want to use the namespace approach to putting your classes is sub-folders then go ahead, if you want to use underscores then thats cool too, but make sure you reference it right.

+Referencing it the wrong way around might load up the right file, but the classes aren't going to match, so if you do it wrong you're going to get errors.
+If you're using a third-party autoload that tries to hit these files wrong then stop using that crazy autoloader, it's drunk.